 After three decades of doing these exams, I realized something.
 Almost none of the victims had any physical injuries.
 Except for one particularly depressing case, a prostitute who had been beaten with a garden hose by her pimp, the victims I saw rarely had so much as a bruise or a scratch.

 Their injuries were psychological.
 That’s not to say that the injuries weren’t real; psychological injuries are all too real, and they can be as debilitating as any infection, broken bone, or malignancy.
-In fact, they can be far worse, because many of the victims never completely heal.
-And each of them will spend years trying to accept what was intellectually obvious to her, and to everyone, from the outset: it wasn’t her fault, there is nothing wrong with her, she isn’t damaged goods.
+In fact, they can be far worse, because many of the victims never completely recover, they are never restored to full health.
+And each of them will spend years trying to accept what was intellectually obvious to her, and to everyone, from the outset: it wasn’t her fault.
+There is nothing wrong with her, she isn’t damaged goods.

 But the victim will, nevertheless, accept the assertion of the rapist.
-She will feel that she is worthless, insignificant, even disposable.
+His actions treat her as someone who is worthless, insignificant, even disposable.
+And at some level, she accepts his degradation of her, at some basic level, she agrees with him.
 Only after years of effort and counseling can she even begin to crawl out of that hole.

 So what can we say to a rape victim that might help her?